 Despite direct reference to several pieces of mid-Victorian legislation as legal precedent, the historical context of Mangakāhia v The New Zealand Timber Company dates to the earliest history of colonial New Zealand.
 European first contact with New Zealand occurred in 1642, when Dutch explorer Abel Tasman made a brief stop on the islands.
 Tasman's short visit proved quite hostile, with four of his crew and an unknown number of Māori killed, but his 'discovery' put New Zealand on the map for future European explorers.
-Over a century passed before the next recorded European explorer, James Cook, arrived in New Zealand in 1769.
+14 Over a century passed before the next recorded European explorer, James Cook, arrived in New Zealand in 1769.
 Both explorers and their crews were awestruck at what they viewed to be a very industrious civilization with relatively advanced agricultural practices compared to Indigenous peoples elsewhere.
-In addition to Māori agriculture, Cook made another observation during his time in New Zealand, one that would have long-lasting consequences-the kauri.
+15 In addition to Māori agriculture, Cook made another observation during his time in New Zealand, one that would have long-lasting consequences-the kauri.

 The kauri, or Agathis Australis, is a very large species of tree native to the Coromandel Peninsula of New Zealand's North Island.
-Capable of reaching immense sizes, Cook described the kauri as providing "such masts as no country in Europe can produce."
-However, it was many years before any official notice was taken of this observation, and it was not until the early nineteenth century that colonization and industrial development began to take off in any organized manner.
-As for timber specifically, even the Royal Navy's ever-growing thirst for masts, spars, and other high-quality woodwork was not enough to justify sailing to the far side of the world, especially during a lengthy period of war against France.
-Despite the lengthy delay in official action by the navy on the question of New Zealand timber, small independent contractors were a small-scale domestic timber industry were far ahead, as the neighbouring colony of New South Wales expanded, individual ships
+16 Capable of reaching immense sizes, Cook described the kauri as providing "such masts as no country in Europe can produce."
+17 However, it was many years before any official notice was taken of this observation, and it was not until the early nineteenth century that colonization and industrial development began to take off in any organized manner.
+18 As for timber specifically, even the Royal Navy's ever-growing thirst for masts, spars, and other high-quality woodwork was not enough to justify sailing to the far side of the world, especially during a lengthy period of war against France.
+19 Despite the lengthy delay in official action by the navy on the question of New Zealand timber, small independent contractors were quick to make their mark on the fledgling trade.
+Although the days of even a small-scale domestic timber industry were far ahead, as the neighbouring colony of New South Wales expanded, individual ships